-The Technical Standards include the ability to perform or assist with nursing interventions to provide comprehensive general nursing care and treatment in connection with other identified professional nursing student competencies.
-Rationale: Nursing student motor competencies include the knowledge, attitude and skills necessary to provide quality and safe patient care to patients in all health care settings.
+The technical standards include the ability to perform or assist with nursing interventions to provide comprehensive general nursing care and treatment in connection with other identified professional nursing student competencies.

+Rationale: Graduate nursing student motor competencies include the knowledge, attitude, and skills necessary to provide quality and safe patient care to patients in all health care settings.
 Candidate must have sufficient motor capabilities and strength to execute the movements and skills required to provide safe and effective nursing care.
-Examples of motor competencies include, without limitation:
+Examples of motor competencies include-without limitation-the ability to:

-- > The ability to obtain accurate information from patients using gross and fine motor skills appropriate to the technique (e.g., palpation, auscultation, and percussion) and common medical/nursing digital, analog, and waveform diagnostic tools and equipment (e.g., sphygmomanometer, otoscope, stethoscope, ophthalmoscope, EKG, IVs) that monitor or obtain physiological phenomena or data. - Perform and/or assist with expected nursing student procedures, treatments, and medication administration using sterile or clean techniques appropriate to the type of procedure, treatment or medication administration (e.g., drawing medications into syringes in precise measurements; giving a medication IV, IM, or subcutaneously using the appropriate syringe or apparatus; performing tracheotomy care and suctioning; inserting urinary catheters; creating sterile fields; sterile and clean dressing changes) and administering basic life support (BLS) cardiopulmonary resuscitation or advanced cardiopulmonary life support (ACLS), depending upon the nursing student's program level. - > Appropriately move, transfer, and position patients or equipment under a variety of circumstances with or without assistance or assistive devices during the delivery of general nursing care or in emergency situations. - > Have the endurance to complete all required tasks during the assigned period of clinical practice in order to carry out the nursing process in the context of patient care delivery Pushing/pulling is required for both short and long durations when moving patients and/or when transferring/transporting. - > Navigate patients' rooms, work spaces, and treatment areas with appropriate precision and speed to carry out the nursing process during the delivery of general nursing care or in emergency situations.
+- > The ability to obtain accurate information from patients using gross and fine motor skills appropriate to the technique (e.g., palpation, auscultation and percussion) and the use and calibration of common medical/nursing digital, analog and waveform diagnostic tools and equipment (e.g., sphygmomanometer, otoscope, stethoscope, ophthalmoscope, EKG, IVs) that monitor or obtain physiological phenomena or data. - Perform and/or assist with expected graduate nursing student procedures, treatments and medication administration using sterile or clean techniques appropriate to the type of procedure, treatment or medication administration (e.g., drawing medications into syringes in precise measurements; giving a medication IV, IM or subcutaneously using the appropriate syringe or apparatus; performing tracheotomy care and suctioning; inserting urinary catheters; creating sterile fields; sterile and clean dressing changes) and perform advanced patient rescue techniques. - Appropriately move, transfer and position patients or equipment under a variety of circumstances with or without assistance or assistive devices during the delivery of general or advanced practice nursing care or in emergency situations. - > Have the endurance to complete all required tasks during the assigned period of advanced clinical practice in order to carry out the nursing process in the context of patient care delivery. - > Navigate patients' rooms, work spaces and treatment areas with appropriate precision and speed to carry out the nursing process during the delivery of general nursing care or in emergency situations.